14 Massive SEO Factors To Get Your Website Ranking in 2020

 The key to SEO lies in knowing what Google’s algorithms regard as important.
 And since it’s a constantly changing landscape, it’s not always easy.

 According to Google, there are more than 200 factors or “ranking signals” which come into play when ranking a page.
-Several times a year Google updates one or more of its algorithms, usually without an explicit statement and sometimes in complete silence.
+Several times a year Google updates one or more of its algorithms, and release guidelines for search quality – it’s 168 pages long and that’s just the stuff they tell you about.

 In simple terms, the result is that certain factors increase in importance, others become less important and sometimes well-known techniques of old can suddenly fall out of favour and be penalised.
 For example: